phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_adaptation.md

 In this tutorial, we will extend the BioNetGen model covered in the [phosphorylation tutorial](tutorial_phos) to add the methylation mechanisms described in the main text to our ongoing model of bacterial chemotaxis.
 Our model will be based on the [model](https://www.pnas.org/content/94/14/7263) by Spiro et al.[^Spiro1997]

+We will also add **compartmentalization** to our model, which will allow us to differentiate molecules that occur inside and outside of the cell.

-We will then see how methylation can be used to help the bacterium adapt to a relative change in attractant concentration.
+Finally, after running our model, we will see how methylation can be used to help the bacterium adapt to a relative change in attractant concentration.
 For reference, consult the figure below, reproduced from the main text, for an overview of the chemotaxis pathway.

 ![image-center](../assets/images/chemotaxis_wholestory.png){: .align-center}
 The chemotaxis signal-transduction pathway with methylation included.
 CheA phosphorylates CheB, which methylates MCPs, while CheR demethylates MCPs.
 Blue lines denote phosphorylation, grey lines denote dephosphorylation, and the green arrow denotes methylation.
 Image modified from <a href="http://chemotaxis.biology.utah.edu/Parkinson_Lab/projects/ecolichemotaxis/ecolichemotaxis.html">Parkinson Lab</a>'s illustrations.